BryceRussell/HTMLRx/README.md

 > Work in progress, subject to change

-Manipulate strings of HTML using a regex based toolkit with no AST
+Manipulate strings of HTML, a regex based toolkit with no AST

 # How to use